zentrocdot/LazyImageUpscaler/DONATION.md

 are welcome to donate a small contribution.
 The best way is to make a small donation via my favourite cryptocurrencies.</p>

+<p align="justify">If you like the application I prepared and what I am
+presenting in this context, or if it helps you, or if it is useful, you are welcome to donate a small contribution.
+The best way is to make a small donation via my favourite cryptocurrencies.</p>

 <p align="left">${\textnormal{\color{navy}Tron}}$</p>

 ```